 A wood router is a very versatile power tool for applying basic or complex edge profiles on a piece of stock (i.e., board).
 However, a router can do a lot more than that.
 With some practice, the router can be used to perform a wide variety of woodworking tasks that might otherwise be done by hand.

 01 of 06

 For starters, a wood router is a high-speed rotary tool with a collet on the end of the motor's shaft for connecting various router bits onto the motor.
 By using various bits, the woodworker can apply an almost limitless number of profiles onto the edge of a board.
 Many router kits include a single motor that can be interchanged between a pair of bases for versatility.

 02 of 06

 There are literally hundreds of different types of router bits when one considers all of the shapes, shank sizes, bearing tips, and other options.
-However, there are ten basic router bit shapes, or profiles, which, when used in combination, can shape a great many complex edge profiles.
+However, there are ten basic router bit shapes or profiles that when used in combination, can shape a great many complex edge profiles.
 If you're just starting out and don't know what router bits profiles you'll need, these ten bits are a great start.

 03 of 06

 A proper edge profile requires the bit to turn smoothly as it is being applied to the edge of the stock.
-The first step to ensuring that the bit turns smoothly is to make sure that the bit is installed properly in the router's collet.
-Here are some tips to installing router bits properly, no matter what shank size bit you're using.
+The first step to ensuring that the bit turns smoothly is to make sure it is installed properly in the router's collet.
+It's important to install router bits properly, no matter what shank size bit you're using.

 04 of 06